 June 14, 2019

-Lawyers at East Coast Environmental Law joined a group of over 20 prominent legal professionals calling on the federal Ministers of Health and Environment and Climate Change to add plastic waste to the list of Toxic Substances under the Canadian Environmental Protection Act.
+Lawyers at East Coast Environmental Law have joined a group of over 20 prominent legal professionals calling on the federal Ministers of Health and Environment and Climate Change to add plastic waste to the list of Toxic Substances under the Canadian Environmental Protection Act.
 See the full letter here.

 June 13, 2019